seaCatKim/PACE-LIB-R-timeseries/content/about.md

 title: About
 ---

-This website and associated repository were created to publish the supporting material for a two-day workshop in R for the [Centre for Biodiversity and Conservation Science](https://cbcs.centre.uq.edu.au/) at The University of Queensland in partnership with the University Library.
+This website and associated repository were created to publish the supporting material for a two-day workshop in R for the [Centre for Biodiversity and Conservation Science](https://cbcs.centre.uq.edu.au/) (CBCS) at The University of Queensland in partnership with the [University Library](https://www.library.uq.edu.au/).

 # Workshop Trainers
 ![headshot of Stéphane Guillou](/./about_files/stragu_pic.png)<br>